Atlassian Data Center and Server Bug Fix Policy

 Long Term Support releases

-Long Term Support releases (formerly known as Enterprise releases) are for Server and Data Center customers who prefer to allow more time to prepare for upgrades to new feature versions, but still need to receive critical bug fixes.
-If you only upgrade to a new feature version about once a year, a Long Term Support release may be a good fit for your organisation.
-For Jira Software and Confluence we will:
+Long Term Support releases (formerly known as Enterprise releases) are for Server and Data Center customers who prefer to allow more time to prepare for upgrades to new feature versions but still need to receive critical bug fixes.
+If you only upgrade to a new feature version about once a year, a Long Term Support release may be a good fit for your organization.
+For Jira Software, Confluence, Bitbucket, and Bamboo we will:

 - Designate a feature release as a Long Term Support release, at least every 12 months.